 Current vacancies and recruitment

-The Notice of Vacancies website lists all Government of South Australia career opportunities, including those only available to Public Sector employees.
+The Jobs SA (formerly ApplySA ) website lists most Government of South Australia career opportunities, including those only available to Public Sector employees.
 Members of the public can apply for vacancies marked (Advt) which are also advertised in newspapers such as The Advertiser, The Australian and local and regional press.

 What AGD offers